penumbra-zone/web/packages/bech32m/README.md

   'plpid1fkf3tlv500vgzwc6dkc7g9wnuv6rzezhefefdywq5tt4lyl97rgsd6j689',
 );

-// if you want to use the functionality available on the full Message class object, you
+// you must explicitly construct the object if you want to use functions
-// must construct it explicitly
+// available on the @bufbuild/protobuf Message class

 const realSpendKey: SpendKey = new SpendKey( spendKeyFromBech32m(